Earle Page: Personal life

 Page married Ethel Blunt on 18 September 1906.
 They had met at Royal Prince Alfred Hospital while he was undertaking his medical residency; she was a senior nurse there.
 Page soon began courting her, and convinced her to become the matron of his new hospital in Grafton.
 She gave up nursing after their marriage, but was active in politics and community organisations.
 The couple had five children: Mary (b.
 1909), Earle Jr. (b.
 1910), Donald (b.
 1912), Iven (b.
 1914), and Douglas (b.
 1916).
-Their grandchildren include Don Page, who was active in New South Wales state politics, and Geoff Page, a poet.
+Their grandchildren include Don Page, who was active in New South Wales state politics including a stint as Deputy Leader of the New South Wales Nationals, and Geoff Page, a poet.

 Page was predeceased by his first wife and his oldest son.
 Earle Jr., a qualified veterinarian, was killed by a lightning strike in January 1933, aged 22.
 Ethel died in May 1958, aged 82, after a long illness.
 On 20 July 1959 at St Paul's Cathedral, London, Page married for a second time, wedding his long-serving secretary Jean Thomas (32 years his junior).
 Stanley Bruce was his best man.
 The second Lady Page lived for almost 50 years after her husband's death, dying on 20 June 2011; her ashes were interred at Northern Suburbs Crematorium.